resolve109/study-aws-sa/aws-study-guide.md

   - Decreases content delivery latency while reducing data transfer costs from EC2 instances
   - More suitable than ElastiCache, WAF, or multi-region ALB deployments for static content delivery
   - Provides global content distribution with minimal operational overhead and infrastructure costs
+- **Cache Invalidation for Content Updates**:
+  - When updates to static websites hosted in S3 are not appearing:
+    - Invalidate the CloudFront cache to force retrieval of the latest content
+  - Ensures updates from CI/CD pipelines are immediately visible to users
+  - More appropriate than adding Application Load Balancers for static content delivery
+  - More effective than adding ElastiCache which addresses database performance, not content delivery
+  - Better solution than modifying SSL certificates which don't affect content caching
+  - Essential operation when content updates must be immediately available to all users

 ### Amazon VPC
 - **Internet Gateways**: